hufhend/balena-obfs4-bridge/README.md

 ## Getting started

-The most important thing is to provide access from the Internet to the Raspberry Pi on UDP ports 65533 and 65532, see [docker-compose.yml](docker-compose.yml) This is done differently on different routers, for Mikrotik for example as follows:
+The most important thing is to provide access from the Internet to the Raspberry Pi on TCP ports 65533 and 65532, see [docker-compose.yml](docker-compose.yml) This is done differently on different routers, for Mikrotik for example as follows:

 ```
 /ip firewall nat